LORD OF THE DANCE - FRANCIS’ STORY

-“It always annoys me when I see a report on the nightly news that a footballer is missing a game due to a strained a hamstring when I’ve danced through stress fractures in my feet.
+“It always annoys me when I see a report on the nightly news that a footballer has strained a hamstring when I’ve danced through with stress fractures in my feet.
 I can’t drop on a football field because I’m on a stage.
 The show must go on and I have to pretend everything’s all right.”

 Francis Lawrence ponders the craft at a cafe by the bluestone cobbles of Melbourne’s iconic Degraves Street.
 At 29, and now headquartered in downtown New York, the one-time northern suburbs boy and Old Paradian of the class of 2004 is at the peak of his powers as a ballet dancer of world renown.

 A feted member of the Dance Theatre of Harlem, Francis is back home having accepted a contract with the Australian Ballet to perform in Nijinsky and Coppelia.
 The former production sheds light on the tragic figure who was Vaslav Nijinsky - a dancing prodigy whose astonishing leap and provocative choreography earned him rock star status in early 20th-century Paris, but whose shyness and awkwardness impacted severely on his personal relationships, which in turn led to his spiralling mental decline.